yahyaqowle/Afsoomali/README.md

-# Soomaali Xaquuq Daabacad kama dhaxeyso
+# Soomaali Xaquuq Daabacad Kama dhaxeyso

 > free for use